 All of our customer contact channels remain open as usual but with 100% of our staff working from home, the best and safest contact method for us is email rather than phone or post.
 Please use email@example.com

 We continue to operate at full capacity and continue to offer you the high level of service you have been accustomed to.

 Q. What do I do if my business was or is temporarily closed, permanently closed or using much less water and I have not notified you?

 To help us bill you accurately, you must let us know immediately when your business either closes or re-opens if you have been closed during Covid-19.
 You can do this by emailing us.
 Please include your account number and the date of when your business closed or reopened.
 Please also ensure you provide us with as much information as possible as to your trading status since March with any information you hold over your water usage.
 This will allow us to bill you as accurately as possible.

 Q. Am I entitled to a payment holiday/freeze/reduction during this lockdown period?

 In line with the latest Customer Protection Code of Practice and in particular around for support for our customers currently affected by Covid-19 we have published our Covid-19 Repayment Scheme.
-This details our payment arrangements for customers that are affected by Covid-19 during the National lockdown period and how we have classified customers as affected and therefore their eligibility to the repayment options.
+This details our payment arrangements for customers that were directly affected by Covid-19 during the National lockdown period and how we classified customers as affected and therefore their eligibility to the repayment options.
 Please note this scheme is no longer in operation and only refers to the National lockdown period and for those businesses affected by this period.

 Click here for more information

 Q What happens if I am unable to pay my water/wastewater bills temporarily during lockdown?